Does Rolfing hurt?

 How long are Rolfing sessions?

-Sessions are booked for 75 minutes with the first one being about 90 minutes.
-Each session will include pre and post assessments and approximately 1 hour on the table.
+Sessions are booked fo 60 minutes with the first one approximately 75 minutes.
+Each session will include pre and post assessments.

 How much does it cost?

 My fee is $130 per session and payment may be made with cash, checks and credit card.
 Payments can also be made via Payal.
 Payment is expected at the time of service.
 Reduced fee for children under 16.
 Please also see Cancellation Policy under Clients Rights and Responsibilities.

 Does insurance cover Rolfing?

 Unfortunately, most insurance does not cover Rolfing at this time.
 However, check with the administrator of you flexible medical spending and health care savings account for eligibility as a covered expense.